jpaquay/jpaquay.github.io/aboutme.md

 This is an example author bio, and although there's a stock photo of a dog here, this article was actually created by a human.

+{: .box-warning}
+Is Hakuna Matata a English word?

+"Hakuna matata" is a Swahili phrase, meaning "no trouble" or "no worries" and "take it easy".

 {: .box-note}
-Is Hakuna Matata a English word?
-"Hakuna matata" is a Swahili phrase, meaning "no trouble" or "no worries" and "take it easy". literally hakuna: "there is no/there are no"; matata: "worries".
+literally hakuna: "there is no/there are no"; matata: "worries"

 ![Yellow Duck](/assets/img/logo.jpg 'Logo')